Marek Kaleta

-Marek Kaleta (born 17 December 1961 in Kunda) is a retired Estonian male javelin thrower who represented the Soviet Union in the 1980s and later on Estonia.
+Marek Kaleta (born 17 December 1961) is a retired Estonian male javelin thrower who represented the Soviet Union in the 1980s and later on Estonia.
 He set his personal best 83.30, which was the Estonian national record this time, on 12 August 1990 in Pieksämäki, Finland.
 Kaleta is best known for winning the gold medal in the men's javelin throw event at the 1987 Summer Universiade in Zagreb.